NCAR/wrfcloud/docs/Users_Guide/installation.rst

       .. image:: ../_static/install_13c_building.png

     * Scroll down and check the status of the steps.
 The AMI will be available when all of the values under **Step status** say **Completed**.
+      You may need to refresh the page occassionally to see the new image appear in the list.

       .. image:: ../_static/install_13d_steps.png

+    * Repeat step 12 to confirm that the AMI is available.

 14. After completing these installation steps, proceed to System Administration (:numref:`administration`).